shivannis/xandr-docs-public/xandr-docs/articles/monetize/onboarding-mobile-supply.md

 > [!IMPORTANT]
 > Currently, Monetize does not export mobile ad tags directly.
 You must [Export Placement Tags](export-placement-tags.md) and then edit them to include the parameters described below.

-## Differences between server and client-Side
+## Differences between server and client-side

 For both app and mobile web inventory, there are two types of ad calls that can be generated: one that comes directly from the device (the client-side), and one that comes from the server.